spencerli688/Google-Advanced-Data-Analytics-Projects/README.md

 - Tiktok
 - Waze

 Through a Python scenario generator (scenariogenerator.py) file here, I ran a short Python code that would generate a number from 1 to 3.
 The code has an output of 1, so in this portfolio, I will be doing the Automatidata scenario.
 However, after I finish Automatidata and if time permits, I will update this portfolio to include the Tiktok and Waze scenarios.
-My goal is to finish at least the Automatidata scenario by June 2025.
+My goal is to finish the whole professional certificate with at least the Automatidata scenario by June 2025.

 I completed the Google Data Analytics Professional Certificate one year prior to starting the Advanced certificate.